neondatabase/website/content/docs/guides/liquibase.md

 ---
 title: Get started with Liquibase and Neon
-subtitle: Learn how to manage schema changes with Liquibase and Neon
+subtitle: Learn how to manage schema changes in Neon with Liquibase
 enableTableOfContents: true
 ---